inoa-io/satellite/docs/developer-guide/getting-started.md

 ### Tracks / Vias / Grids

-Dispite of the low energy consumption of the MCU itself, we are planning with a maximum current of 1A to be future proof for extra extensions that have a higher energy demand (LoRa, NB IoT, ...).
+Despite of the low energy consumption of the MCU itself, we are planning with a maximum current of 1A to be future proof for extra extensions that have a higher energy demand (LoRa, NB IoT, ...).

-We choosed two different of track widths for main power and for data lines (0.25mm / 0.5 mm) and planned a minimum temperature of 0°C. See the table below.
+We chose two different of track widths for main power and for data lines (0.25mm / 0.5 mm) and planned a minimum temperature of 0°C. See the table below.

 | Track (mm) | Track (mil) | 10°  | 20°  | 30°  | 40°  | 50°  | 60°  |
 |------------|-------------|------|------|------|------|------|------|